nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `edit -s 3 n/Timots`

 <div markdown="block" class="alert alert-info">
-You can refer to Figure 6.4.3a below for how the input will look like as the commands are similar.
+You can refer to Figure 6.4.3a below for how the input will look like.
 </div>

 #### 6.4.3 Editing `Mastery Checks` : `-mc`
+(Eryn)
 At least one of the optional parameters must be provided.
 Edits the score of a `Mastery Check` session with a `Student`.

 <br>**Format: `edit -mc INDEX s/SCORE`**

+![EditMasteryCheck](images/userguide/editMasteryCheck.png)

+<div style="page-break-after: always;"></div>

 <br>:pencil2: Examples:
 * `edit -mc 1 s/0`
 * `edit -mc 3 s/1`

-![EditMasteryCheck](images/userguide/editMasteryCheck.png)

-<div style="page-break-after: always;"></div>

 <div markdown="block" class="alert alert-info">
-* Do note that the `SCORE` parameter can only be 0 or 1, according to the actual restrictions of `Mastery Check` pass/fail in CS1101S.
+* Do note that `SCORE` can only be 0 or 1, according to the actual restrictions of `Mastery Check` pass/fail in CS1101S.
-* The `INDEX` parameter should be a non-zero unsigned integer that is a valid index currently displayed along with the target `Mastery Check`.
+* The `INDEX` should be a non-zero positive number that is a valid index currently displayed on the left side of the target `Mastery Check`.
-* Jarvis allows editing to the same value; even if no values are actually updated by the command, it will display a success message.
+* `Jarvis` allows the user to edit to the same value; thus, even if no values are actually updated by the edit command, it will display a success message.
 </div>

 <div style="page-break-after: always;"></div>